-The discovery of the Bird With Strings book has allowed historians to study the many arrangements written for Parker, whether for recording dates or live performances.
+The discovery of the Bird with Strings original scores and parts has allowed historians to study the many arrangements written for Parker, whether for recording dates or live performances.
 It is natural that this library would contain arrangements and compositions that were never recorded and may not have been played publicly by Parker.
-Included were some interesting surprises such as Ezz-thetic by George Russell and Yardbird Suite by Gerry Mulligan, now available from Jazz Lines Publications.
+Included were some interesting surprises such as Ezz-thetic by George Russell, Moon Mist by Mercer Ellington, and Yardbird Suite by Gerry Mulligan, now available from Jazz Lines Publications.